WendyKKelly/ExplicitChristian/_posts/from-adam-to-noah.md

 you will be a vagrant and a wanderer in the land."
 (Gen 3:10 - 12)

 Still, he protects Cain, and allows Cain to live out his life.
 There is always a chance for redemption, always an open door.

+It's this response: Not backing down from talking about the hard stuff — holding us accountable for when we are divisive — in Cain's case, actual murder — any time we work to divide humanity, or our human-divine partnership.

+And oh can I see how culpable I am here.

+## It's Not All About Me...But

+Ha.
+I think during past attempts to grapple with the Hebrew Bible, I have been so pulled by what I now regard as "red herrings" — the murder, for example — that I failed to sometimes see the obvious lessons.

+In Genesis 2 - 5, it seems to me that what is important is that we, the humans created in the image of God, have been gifted with the responsibility and opportunity to co-create beauty out of chaos with God.

+And we keep falling short.

+And God powerfully stays with us.
+The loving, gentle, grace-filled way that God asks after us, stays with us when we want to run and hide, shines light on where we can improve and never gives up on us — no wonder in those rare moments when I do feel some union with God it's always with a sense of awe.
+Wanting to lower my eyes.